Can You Watch a Movie Without Spoilers? Here’s How

 Turning Spoiler Avoidance Into a Fun Family Habit

 A family watchlist tradition works well here.
 Each family member picks one film per month that everyone watches together, with an agreed media blackout beforehand.
-The anticipation of knowing nothing going in, combined with watching as a group, makes the experience noticeably more engaging than a casual viewing where half the room already knows what happens.
+The anticipation of knowing nothing going in, combined with watching as a group, makes the experience more engaging than a casual viewing where half the room already knows what happens.

 Conclusion

-If you are looking for more titles worth protecting from spoilers, check out our guide to the best underrated movies on streaming right now.
+If you are looking for more titles worth guarding from spoilers, check out our guide to the best underrated movies on streaming right now.
 There is a good chance your next favourite film is already waiting for you.